Plants Poisonous to Cats | Beautiful Flowers Toxic to Cats (Infographic)

 What to do if your cat gets poisoned?

-If you think your cat got poisoned, seek immediate advice from a veterinary professional.
-In the meantime, if you think the irritant may still be on the cat’s fur, make a temporary Elizabethan collar from cardboard and put it on your cat immediately, so that it prevents your cat grooming itself and potentially consume even more of a poisonous irritant.
+In the meantime, if you think the irritant may still be on the cat’s fur, make a temporary Elizabethan collar from cardboard and put it on your cat immediately.
+It will prevent your cat from grooming itself and potentially consuming even more of a poisonous irritant.

 Sources used in this article: